 Catholics were more tolerated after the Revolutionary War, and were allowed to practice freely after the U.S. Constitution was adopted in 1789 and codified religious freedom in the country.
 Due in large part to the influx of Irish immigrants in the 19th century, Catholicism is now the most dominant religion in Massachusetts.

 The office of Record Commissioner was established in 1875 in large part to compile birth, marriage, and death records from the time when Boston was founded up to 1849.
 The results of their efforts were published as Record Commissioners Reports.

-The volumes listed below are drawn largely from church records during the colonial era and are available online as well as on request at the Research Services desk located on the second floor of the McKim Building, at the Central Library in Copley Square:
+The volumes listed below are drawn largely from church records during the colonial era and are available online as well as on request at the Research Services desk in the Washington Room located on the second floor of the McKim Building, at the Central Library in Copley Square:

 To learn more about and access the rest of the Record Commissioners Reports, take a look at the Boston (City) Departmental Reports Research Guide.